fgabriel1891/BiodiversityObservationsMiner/README.md

 ### About

-The idea to develop this web application is set in the context of increasing the digital mobility and interoperbility of biodiversity data wordwide.
+The idea to develop this web application is set in the context of increasing the digital mobility and interoperability of biodiversity data wordwide.
 I developed Biodiversity Observations Miner with guidance and input from [W. Daniel Kissling](https://www.danielkissling.de/) and [Emiel van Loon](https://staff.fnwi.uva.nl/e.e.vanloon/) of the [Institute of Biodiversity and Ecosystems Dynamics (IBED)](http://ibed.uva.nl/) from the University of Amsterdam (UvA).

 #### R packages required